Is it a good idea to retire with debt? Ask that question a generation ago, and you’d hear a loud and unequivocal “no”

 Debt among elders

-Older Americans are carrying bigger loads of debt into their post-work years than in the past.
-According to a 2013 study out of the University of Michigan Retirement Research Center:
+Older Americans are carrying more debt into their post-work years than in the past.
+According to a study out of the University of Michigan Retirement Research Center:

 - The share of Americans ages 56 to 61 who were about to retire with debt grew from 64% in 1992 to 71% by 2008.

 - Their debts grew from a median of $6,200 in 1992 to $28,300 in 2008 (amounts in 2012 dollars).

 One of the biggest reasons debt is increasing among elders is that fewer have paid off their mortgages.
 The University of Michigan researchers said baby boomers’ financial insecurity grew in large part because many boomers used mortgages with small down payments to buy costly homes.

-Additionally, the share of homeowners 65 and older with a mortgage is growing, from 22 percent in 2001 to 30 percent 2011, according to the Consumer Financial Protection Bureau, or CFPB.
+Additionally, the share of homeowners 65 and older with a mortgage grew from 22 percent in 2001 to 30 percent 2011, according to the U.S. Consumer Financial Protection Bureau.

 Good debt, bad debt

-Plenty of experts — probably most — agree that debt in retirement is not a good thing if you can help it.
+Plenty of experts — probably most — agree that having debt in retirement is not a good thing if you can help it.
 Some, though, make a distinction between good debt and bad debt.

 Good debt is borrowing for assets that appreciate — as with a mortgage that lets you enjoy the rising value of real estate in an “up” market.
 Bad debt is borrowing for an asset that loses value — such as a car or boat.

-One retirement expert who sees a role for debt in some cases is Laurence Kotlikoff, economics professor at Boston University.
-He has told MarketWatch that a mortgage with a fixed low interest rate may actually be helpful if your pension or other retirement fund grows slower than inflation.
+Kotlikoff has told MarketWatch that a mortgage with a low fixed interest rate may actually be helpful if your pension or other retirement fund grows slower than inflation.
+He explains:

 “When inflation takes off, you get to pay back your mortgage in watered-down dollars and this offsets the fact that your pension or other stream of fixed nominal income loses real purchasing power.
 So, retiring with debt can be a hedge against inflation, provided it’s long-term fixed term borrowing.”